troglobit/gul/README.md

 gul - The one true GUL editor!
 ==============================

-A first attempt at writing an editor.
-A small useful gul (Swedish for yellow) thing that can run on Spectravideo, Atari ST, Amiga 500 as well as regular PC's, bisarre workstations, or embedded devices.
+First attempt at writing an editor.
+Small useful and gul (Swedish for yellow).
+Something that can run on Spectravideo, Atari ST, Amiga 500 as well as regular PC's, bizarre workstations, or embedded devices.

 First steps made back in 1998 on HP-UX 10.20 from a Windows NT 4.0 Workstation using Exceed and XDM-login on one of the HP PA-RISC servers at work (ABB).

-Development continued at home in Red Hat GNU/Linux on a simple old PentiumOverdrive wich later got upgraded into a Cyrix 6x86 166 MHz.
-Which in turn now only works as server to the Laptop PII @300MHz.
-Still Red Hat though ...
+Development continued at home in Red Hat GNU/Linux on a simple old PentiumOverdrive which later got upgraded to a Cyrix 6x86 166 MHz, which in turn now only works as server to my PII @300MHz Laptop.
+Still using Red Hat though ...

 Parallell testing done in Solaris at the student body, SdU, using a wide